 To fly with the C-steering system, keep hold of the brakes, and grasp the C-steering handle with your fingers as shown in FIG. 1.
+You can apply tension to the Cs to make small adjustments to the pitch when gliding, especially when you are flying accelerated

-The C-steering system allows you to make small pitch adjustments when gliding, especially on speed.
 The C-steering can also be used to control direction, but you must take care not to accidentally stall the glider as the range is much less than on the brakes.